Abd Allah ibn Ubayy: Last years

 Ibn Ubayy died two months after Muhammad's return, in 631.
-Despite the various conflicts between the two men, Muhammad did not show signs of vindictiveness towards Ibn Ubayy and attended his funeral and prayed above his grave, but afterwards revealed a verse in Surah at-Tawbah which denied him forgiveness while condemning him and the munafiqun.
+Despite the various conflicts between the two men, Muhammad did not show signs of vindictiveness towards Ibn Ubayy and attended his funeral and prayed above his grave.
+Afterwards, the verse 9:84 was revealed that indicated denial of Ibn Ubayy's forgiveness while condemning him and the munafiqun as disbelievers.
 Ibn Ubayy's death signalled the end of the so-called faction of munafiqun, as "there was no one left ... possessed of power or influence".

 Ibn Ubayy married three times and left behind nine children, all of whom became devout Muslims.